nsacyber/HTTP-Connectivity-Tester/README.md

 1. Click the **Extract** button
 1. From the previously opened PowerShell prompt, rename the **Connectivity-Tester-master** folder to **Connectivity-Tester** `mv .\Connectivity-Tester-master\ .\Connectivity-Tester\`
 1. `cd Connectivity-Tester`
 1. Inside the **Connectivity-Tester** folder is another folder named **ConnectivityTester** which is the ConnectivityTester PowerShell module.
 Move this folder to one of the PowerShell module directories on the system.
 Open a PowerShell prompt and type **$env:PSModulePath** to see the locations where PowerShell modules can be installed.
-PowerShell 4.0 and later allow modules to be installed at the following paths by default: %ProgramFilesDir%\WindowsPowerShell\Modules\;%SystemRoot%\System32\WindowsPowerShell\v1.0\Modules\;%UserProfile%\Documents\WindowsPowerShell\Modules\
+PowerShell 4.0 and later allow [modules to be installed](https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx#Where%20to%20Install%20Modules) at the following paths by default: %ProgramFilesDir%\WindowsPowerShell\Modules\;%SystemRoot%\System32\WindowsPowerShell\v1.0\Modules\;%UserProfile%\Documents\WindowsPowerShell\Modules\
 1. `mv .\ConnectivityTester "$env:USERPROFILE\Documents\WindowsPowerShell\Modules"`
 1. Close the PowerShell prompt and open a new PowerShell prompt
 1. Go to the **Examples folder** `cd .\Examples` from the extracted download